Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/c/cairo/README.md

     as it is also used with Score-P, we did not want to move that one to the software stack and make it a dependency as in the past it has not always been trivial to support this library so it would slow down the development of the software stack.

+-   Switched to the new EasyConfig parameters in 25.09.